-The time has come for farmers markets big and small across southeast Michigan to pitch their tents and open shop for the season.
-These locally grown (and run) markets provide the perfect opportunities for parents and kids around the region to eat healthy and shop close to home, all while spending quality time as a family.
+In the May-October months, farmers markets in southeast Michigan open shop for the season.
+These locally grown (and run) markets let parents and kids eat healthy and shop close to home, while spending quality family time together, too.

-Whether you’re casually browsing a market or harvesting veggies at a community-supported agriculture (CSA) farm, these experiences can be much richer experiences than quickly swinging by a grocery store for the pre-packaged versions.
-Not only do kids learn valuable lessons about buying local and eating healthier; they also get to interact with the growers themselves – and discover a few awesome lessons at a variety special events and activities.
+Whether you’re browsing a market or harvesting produce at a community-supported agriculture (CSA) farm, these experiences can be much richer than hitting the grocery store.
+Not only do kids learn valuable lessons about buying local and eating healthier, they also get to interact with the growers themselves – and discover a few awesome lessons at a variety special events and activities.

 - Phone: 734-794-6255

 A well-loved gem, this 95-year open-air market – located in the bustling heart of the historic Kerrytown district – offers a diverse mix of more than 100 farmers, artisans and prepared food vendors.
-Want to see what it has to offer?
 Check its hashtag #whatsfreshatthemarket to get a glimpse ahead of time.

 - Address: Crossman Park, 395 Mill St., Ortonville